playframework/playframework/documentation/manual/gettingStarted/Samples.md

 # Sample applications

-The Play binary package comes with a comprehensive set of sample applications written in both Java and Scala.
+The Play 2.0 package comes with a comprehensive set of sample applications written in both Java and Scala.
 This is a very good place to look for code snippets and examples.

 > The sample applications are available in the `samples/` directory of your Play installation.